carlosas/phpat/README.md

 <h2></h2>

 > **Warning**<br />
-> Launching early stage releases (0.x.x) could break the API according to [Semantic Versioning 2.0](https://semver.org/).
+> The launch of early-stage releases (0.x.x) could break the API according to [Semantic Versioning 2.0](https://semver.org/).
-> We are using *minor* for breaking changes.
-This will change with the release of the stable `1.0.0` version.
+> We are using *minor* for breaking changes until the release of the stable `1.0.0` version.

 **PHP Architecture Tester** is open source, contributions are welcome.
 Please have a look to the [Contribution docs](.github/CONTRIBUTING.md).